deikdesign/social-media/README.md

 - Open your browser and in the address bar type 'http://localhost:3000/'
 - You should be able to make an account, and make posts, like posts, and accept/reject friends

+### Tests
+- Open your terminal/command/console and type in 'rspec --format documentation'

 ### Authors
 ## Janluc Saneaux